 Just as certain, as they say, is Death.
 Sure, we can buy the latest in home exercise equipment, take the most recent supplement that defies aging, eat right, reduce stress, etc, but eventually death will make a visit.

-This month's National Geographic has an interesting perspective on death, a viewpoint totally at odds with the predominant societal view.
-In a remote corner of Indonesia there is a culture in which the corpses of the dead remain a part of the family long after life has left the body.
 The Torajan people consider death as a process, not a moment.
 A process that includes (after mummification) time with the body before burial, and even, often many years later, time with the unearthed body.
 Funerals, which can be months after death, are celebrations much bigger and festive that even weddings.
 And, if you are ready to dismiss this as a tradition for backwards, or isolated tribes, the Torajan are a modern people with cell phones and computers.
 Their funerals are as much family reunions and community events as ceremonies for the departed as, family members who have left the islands where they were born, travel thousands of miles to be a part of the event.

 In some ways, this kind of practice, where the person is still a part of the family even after dying, is played out in western hospitals where people who are "brain dead" are kept alive through artificial means for days, weeks, even months after brain activity has ceased,.
 It is not uncommon in these most advanced of hospitals for the care givers and the family of the comatose to greet those in coma, talk to them as they care for their bodies' needs, just as the Torajan still talk to, bring food for, dress, and interact with their loved ones once dead.
-It makes me wonder if this kind of advanced science, where the body can be kept alive even after the person has gone, has brought us full circle to a time when death was an everyday part of life, and that recognition of the dead was as important as acknowledging the living.
+It makes me wonder if this kind of advanced science, where the body can be kept alive even after the person has gone, has brought us full circle to a time when death was an everyday part of life, and that recognition of the dead is as important as acknowledging the living.

 When the Torajan are questioned about the origins of their death practices and traditions, it is not easily discovered.
 Much of their lore was of an oral nature until the 20th century.
 But perhaps, as the author suggests, the better question is how our current death practices came to be.
-It wasn't that long ago that wakes were held in the parlor of the home of the deceased; my house, built at the end of the 19th century, had two front doors, the second one being wider than the first to accommodate a standard size coffin.
+It wasn't that long ago that wakes were held in the parlor of the home of the deceased; my house, built at the end of the 19th century, has two front doors, the second one being wider than the first to accommodate a standard size coffin.
 Yet, just a few generation later, the thought of having a dead person in one's home is repugnant to most of us, and so often closed caskets are preferred so we don't have to see how the recently departed has degraded, how time has taken its toll.

-It is all well and good to remember those you love as strong, vibrant people.
-I much prefer to remember my father as he was when I accompanied him on his route, the wind in his hair, the smell of freshly oiled knives all around us, the new day's sun rising in the distance as we began the day's deliveries.
-He was strong, alive, my example of what it was to be a man.
 But just as critically, although perhaps not as pleasant, is the sight of him as he lay prone on a slightly too small bed in the hospice that last week.
-He was slowing leaving us, his essence easing from earth to the next plane.
+He was slowly leaving us, his essence easing from earth to the next plane.
 Yet, he will always be with us, in myself, my brothers, my son, my nephews and nieces, and their children and their children's children.
-Perhaps, like the Torajan, we would be more comfortable with death, less afraid of its inevitability, if we treated death as just another phase of life, part and parcel to being born. living and experiencing, and aging.
+Perhaps, like the Torajan, we would be more comfortable with death, less afraid of its inevitability, if we treated death as just another phase of life, part and parcel to being born, living and experiencing, and aging.

-And, if it is immortality we really seek, well we have that to, in our DNA, each of us the result of all our ancestors combined, each or us an ancestor and part of all those who will follow.
+And, if it is immortality we really seek, well we have that to, in our DNA, each of us the result of all our ancestors combined, each of us an ancestor and part of all those who will follow.

 No comments: